Teaching and Learning

 - Seminars - sessions for discussion and debate of ideas, in a class size typically ranging from 5-25

-All your assessments, whether coursework or exams, are set by the lecturers who are teaching you.
+All your assessments, whether coursework or exams, are set directly by the lecturers who are teaching you.
 Some modules are assessed entirely by exam, others entirely by coursework, and some by both exam and coursework.

 - Problem Sheets